 May 2020 will see the return of the popular Summer loco-hauled nostalgic train on the branch from Retz to Drosendorf, in the far north of Austria near to the border with the Czech Republic.

 The “Reblaus Express”, as it is known, makes three round trips from Retz to Drosendorf (24.75 miles each way, and quite steeply-graded in places) each Saturday, Sunday and public holiday between 1st May 2020 and 1st November 2020.
 I have not yet seen a timetable for 2020, but previous years have seen departures from Retz at 09:25, 13:25 and 16:25 and returns from Drosendorf at 11:55, 14:55 and 17:55.

-The Reblaus Express actually began on Saturday 31st March 2018 and runs until the end of April with a diesel railcar, making just two round trips per day.
-However, from Tuesday 1st May 2018 (a public holiday) to Sunday 28th October 2018, loco-haulage and the full three-trip timetable will be the order of the day.
+The Reblaus Express actually begins on Saturday 21st March 2020 and runs until the end of April with a diesel railcar.
+However, after that, loco-haulage will be the order of the day.